Approved practice settings

 When the GMC revalidates a doctor or they join the GP or Specialist Register, the approved practice setting restriction will be lifted from their registration.

-The approved practice setting restriction does not apply to EEA or Swiss medical graduates joining the Register for the first time, however we strongly advise that they connect to a designated body.
+The approved practice setting restriction does not apply to qualifying Swiss applicants joining the Register for the first time, however we strongly advise that they connect to a designated body.

 In the case of restoration of your registration, the following applies: